veckpriv/veckpriv/README.md

 ## ⚠️ Important: Where to Find Us

-VeckPRIV **does not have any official social media accounts** — no Instagram, no X/Twitter, no TikTok, no Discord, no Telegram, no Facebook, and no YouTube.
+VeckPRIV **does not have any official social media accounts** — no Instagram, no X/Twitter, no Discord, no Telegram, no Facebook, and no YouTube.
 We do not engage in social media marketing, and we never will.

+> **Note:** We do have a TikTok account (@veckpriv), but it is **rarely used** and not actively managed.
+It exists primarily to reserve the handle and prevent impersonation.
+For the most up-to-date information, always refer to our official website.

 **The only official home of VeckPRIV is:**